 What is DCA (Debt Control Agency)?

 They operate primarily in Canada, with offices serving clients in various provinces.
-The company has been established for several years, though the exact founding date is not specified on their website.
+The company has been in existence for several years, though the exact founding date is not specified on its website.

 DCA collects debts for many types of creditors, including telecommunications companies, banks, government agencies, healthcare providers, utilities, education, commercial businesses, credit card companies, and retail stores.
 They are known to be persistent with phone calls and firm in their collection efforts.